hamavid/gitcommit/src/sightseeing.md

 	<img src="./images/seawolf.jpg" alt="Sea Wolf Bakers" class="image">
 	<div class="middle">
 		<div class="text">
-			<p>So, a cinnamon roll at <a href="https://www.seawolfbakers.com/" target="_blank">Sea Wolf Bakers</a> is $7, but when you see it, you sort of understand why.
+			<p>So, a cinnamon roll at [Sea Wolf Bakers](https://www.seawolfbakers.com/) is $7, but when you see it, you sort of understand why.
 The thing is massive and can easily feed two people.
 Also, their breads and other pastries are very tasty and sometimes there are cute puppies waiting outside.</p>
 		</div>
 	</div>
 </div>